barrucadu/memo.barrucadu.co.uk/memos/campaign-notes-2020-05-call-of-cthulhu.markdown

 MoN America session 5, 2020-12-27
 ---------------------------------

+<span class="highlight">I decided to skip this session and go straight to Australia.</span>

 **Start:** morning of Monday the 26th of January.
 The ritual was last night.

 ### Recap